ashokareddymanyam/MovieRatingApp/README.md

 FindTopOrders.java is for stadalone code to find top 2 orders The file is available in com.test.movieratingapp package same Project

-Built on StringBoot for auto configuration and faster development
+This Application Built on StringBoot having auto configuration and for faster development

-Prerequisites Data.sql anded in resource folder
+Prerequisites Data.sql added in resource folder
 -----------------------------------------------------------------
 pass the customer/{id}/rate/4.45?movie="movieName"
 Post call for rating movie url